codsen/codsen/packages/charcode-is-valid-xml-name-character/readme.md

     1     2
 ```

 Characters `space` (1) and `=` (2) in the example above mark the ending of the element names (`img` and `class`).
 OK, so we know spaces and equals' are not allowed as element names and therefore mark their ending.
 Are there more of such characters?
 Oh yes.
-Actually quite a lot according to [spec](https://www.w3.org/TR/REC-xml/#NT-NameChar) what warrants a proper library dedicated only for that.
+Quite a lot according to [spec](https://www.w3.org/TR/REC-xml/#NT-NameChar) what warrants a proper library dedicated only for that purpose.

 **[⬆ &nbsp;back to top](#)**